-The weapon level mechanic is one that was introduced in the Remastered version of the game.
-Once again this is something that can be bypassed using Password Matching but affects every other player doing co-op.
+The weapon level mechanic was introduced in the Remastered version of the game.
+Once again, this can be bypassed using Password Matching but affects every other player doing co-op.

 I haven’t been able to find any numbers that easily explain how weapon level matching works, but here’s a wiki link to further explain it.

-There are 3 covenants in the game that provide different co-op abilities.
+There are three covenants in the game that provide different co-op abilities.